floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

 This time it's about the texture and sampler resource bindings.

-Just as with uniform data, sokol-gfx considers shader resource bindings to be frame-transient, e.g. they need to be written from scratch each frame (since what else are shader resource bindings than uniform data, but as a group of 'resource object pointers').
+Just as with uniform data, sokol-gfx considers shader resource bindings to be frame-transient, e.g. they need to be written from scratch each frame (because what else are shader resource bindings if not 'uniform data' that's passed 'by reference' instead of 'by value').

 The motivation for this isn't quite as clear-cut as for uniform data though.
 In games for instance, material systems can often stamp out all required material